 Each SharePoint Online site needs to have its own policies, workflows, and permissions making it a complex infrastructure where keeping track of changes can be a difficult process.
 If permissions are hacked or given by accident, then users can add, view, copy, edit or delete information that they should not have access to.
 Therefore, the regular auditing of SharePoint permissions and content is critical to ensure that content is protected, and compliance regulations are not breached.

-Here are five useful tips to help you improve the overall security of your SharePoint environment.
+Here are some useful tips to help you improve the overall security of your SharePoint environment.

 Permissions can be assigned individually or through security groups, and both methods have their pros and cons when it comes to the best method for controlling access and authorization.
-Individually assigning permissions can lead to more control and often more appropriate levels of privileges, however it is difficult to manage.
-Security groups, however, are far easier to control but could potentially lead to over-privileged users if not handled correctly.
+Individually assigning permissions can provide more control and often more appropriate levels of privileges, however it is more difficult to manage.
+Assigning permissions through security groups is far easier to control although they could potentially lead to over-privileged users if not managed correctly.

 Groups allow permissions to be assigned in a way that ensures you are adhering to the principle of least privilege.
 Users that change roles within the organization or move on can have their permissions revoked easily by simply removing them from the security groups.
-Permissions assigned at user level, on the other hand, are rarely revoked in these cases.
+Permissions assigned at user level, on the other hand, can be forgotten about and so are rarely revoked in these cases.